Your shopping cart is empty

 to update the existing network that delivers

-your broadband and voice services.
+your internet and voice services.
 If you want

 to keep these services working, you’ll need to move